 Let’s face it… relationships are hard!
 They’re frustrating, demanding, and often downright exasperating.

-In the video below I speak about how our relationships are challenged and downright imperiled by a very subtle process of creating imaginary versions of our spouse.
+In the video below, I speak about how our relationships are challenged and downright imperiled by a very subtle process of creating imaginary versions of our spouses.

 Watch the video and then come back here and read on.